MRU-MACO-1501-202204-002/laborials/laborial-14-loop-design.md

 5. decide how to update the LCV

 ## Designing Loops

-1. Design and write an **algorithm** for a loop which reads 10 integers and prints out the largest.
+1. Design and write an **algorithm** for a loop which reads 10 integers and prints out the sum of those integers.
 Use a `while` loop.

     > Start by considering the five loop design steps listed at the top.
-As you make the 5 decisions, try to identify which common loop pattern will be needed.

 1. Re-design your solution to problem 1 so that the loop reads *all* of the integers entered by a user until an **empty string** is input.
 Once more, print the largest.

     > How do the answers to the five loop design steps change?
 (Hint: how will you know when you are out of integers?)
-Which common loop pattern will be needed?

-3. Design and write a **Python function** for a loop which reads a sequence of characters (all in lower case), ending in an exclamation mark (e.g. a sentence), and returns the **vowel count**.
+1. Design and write a **Python function** for a loop which reads a sequence of characters (all in lower case), ending in an exclamation mark (e.g. a sentence), and returns the **vowel count**.
 Again, use a while loop.

-    > Start by considering the five loop design steps, and identifying which common loop pattern will be needed.
+    > Start by considering the five loop design steps.

 ## Tracing Loops